 The establishment of claim and IBNR reserves is subject to inherent uncertainty and requires significant judgment by management.
 We establish claim reserves using our best estimates of claim rates, i.e., the percent of loan defaults that ultimately result in claim payments, and claim amounts, i.e., the dollar amounts required to settle claims, to estimate the ultimate claims on loans reported to us as being at least 60 days in default as of the end of each reporting period.
 We estimate IBNR by analyzing historical lags in default reporting to determine a specific number of IBNR claims in each reporting period.
 Our actuary utilizes internal and external data to estimate lags in notice of default reporting.
 We believe that given recent tightening of GSE guidelines lag times have decreased.
 Additionally, our estimates of claim rates and claim sizes are strongly influenced by prevailing economic conditions, for example current rates or trends in unemployment, house price appreciation and/or interest rates, and our best judgment as to the future values or trends of these macroeconomic factors.
-If prevailing economic conditions deteriorate suddenly and/or unexpectedly, our estimates of claim reserves could be materially understated, which may adversely impact our financial condition and operating results.
-Because claim and IBNR reserves are based on estimates and judgments, there can be no assurance that even in a stable economic environment, actual claims paid by us will not be substantially different than our claim and IBNR reserves for such claims.
+If prevailing economic conditions deteriorate suddenly and/or unexpectedly, our estimates of claim reserves are based on estimates and judgments, there can be no assurance that even in a stable economic environment, actual claims paid by us will not be substantially different than our claim and IBNR reserves for such claims.